 - There are many ways to determine the “Fair Market Value” (FMV) of a gift.

 - Consult a reputable print reference publication.
 Two that we use at ARC are the price guides published by Goldmine Magazine and Jerry Osbourn.
-Good online sources for asking prices is Gemm or Discogs.
+Good online sources for asking prices is Discogs.
 To find out what recordings actually sold for try Collectors Frenzy or Popsike.
 While we can not place a value on your collection, a quick look in these sources reveal that a great many recordings, in good condition, have a donated value above $10 — far more than a buyer will offer.

 - Retain the services of a professional appraiser.
 According to the IRS any donation exceeding a FMV of $5,000.00 requires a professional appraisal.